 - Division of labor: Makes work easier; leads to specialization.

-- Efficiency: Competency increases; work is efficiently done under the supervision of immediate managers in the hierarchy.
+- Efficiency: Competency increases; work is efficiently performed under the supervision of immediate managers in the hierarchy.

 - Accountability and answerability: Common citizens can hold government officials and bureaucrats accountable for the actions performed by them in the course of dispensing their duties.
 The organization is answerable in case something goes wrong.